 Check out what school supplies you have left from last year and discard anything that is broken.
 Again, make a list of what to shop for.
 Establish a clean homework area in the house and a spot for your child’s backpacks.

 Make sure to back up all your digital photos to cloud-based storage and you can also make a book of recent photos.
 Print off a few family photos and display on a desk or hang them on the wall.

 Fall is Coming

 Fall is almost here.
 Time to get a new fall wreath for your door (or be crafty and make one!).
 Shop for some cozy blankets or fall pillows and refresh your home style.

 Roof and Siding Repairs

-Summer storms can not only clog gutters that can damage the roof.
+Summer storms can not only clog gutters but can damage the roof.
 Look at your roof and siding for anything loose that needs to be fixed or replaced.
 Also check for any flashing around the roof exhausts, chimney, or vents.

 The end of summer usually brings an increase in flying pests which can become a problem.
 Mosquitoes are more active, but wasps can be way more aggressive.
 Remove any outstanding water around the yard.